riak/riak.github.io/versioned_docs/version-2.1.1/developing/usage/commit-hooks.md

   end.
 ```

-**Note**: All pre-commit hook functions are executed for each create and update operation.
+:::note All pre-commit hook functions are executed for each create and update operation.

 ## Post-Commit Hooks